 If you're in a pinch and didn't plan ahead by purchasing an underskirt, you can wrap a sheet around the bottom of your gown instead, says Sally Conant, executive director of the Association of Wedding Gown Specialists.
 "Moreover, if your photographer is shooting outdoors, he or she might also cover the area with a sheet or something else to protect the dress."

 "Having a seamstress install a secure bustle will help with ordinary movement and dancing," Butler says.
 Ideally, the bustle should lift your dress far enough off the ground that soil isn't an issue.
-"However, in practice, bustle loops often break so it's a good idea to attach some safety pins to the underside of your gown in case of an emergency," adds Conant.

 Make It a Team Effort